FelipeKobra/JMessenger/README.md

 <p align="center"><img src="src/main/resources/images/command.png" alt="command"></p>
 <h1 align="center">JMessenger</h1>

-**JMessenger** is a terminal-based chat application that allows you to communicate seamlessly with others over the internet.
+**JMessenger** is a terminal-based chatUtils application that allows you to communicate seamlessly with others over the internet.
 It supports both client and server functionalities, making it easy to set up and use.

 ## Table of Contents